walkerle/phase-3-sql-table-relations-associating-tables-with-foreign-keys/README.md

 ### Establishing Foreign Key: Determining Which Table Gets a "foreign key" Column

-Why did we decide to give our `pets` table the foreign key column and not the `owners` table?
+Why did we decide to give our `cats` table the foreign key column and not the `owners` table?
 Similarly, in the example from the beginning of this exercise, why would we give a `posts` table a foreign key of `user_id` and not the other way around?

 Let's look at what would happen if we tried to add cats directly to the `owners` table.